 After taking some time to officially dip into the world of smartwatches, Fitbit now has two in its lineup.

-The company brought the fight to the Apple Watch and Samsung Gear S3 with its fitness-focused Fitbit Ionic late last year, and now the "mass-appeal" Fitbit Versa is preparing to hit the shelves.
+The company brought the fight to the Apple Watch and Samsung Gear S3 with its fitness-focused Fitbit Ionic late last year, with the "mass-appeal" Fitbit Versa now preparing to hit the shelves.
 And while having a duo means that Fitbit is giving more choice to people looking to buy a smartwatch, it also means potential users now have a tougher decision to make.

 Below, we've compared the two smartwatches on design, features and price in order to help you make the right decision.
 Any questions?
 Let us know in the comment section.